bengscott2/hoover-tech-test/README.md

 I struggled with what I thought was the 'correct' approach to the architecture of this app.
 In another project I did use a more modular and functional style of programming which you can see [here](https://github.com/bengscott2/train-times).
 I felt that I had a defensible reason to use the more OOP style for this standalone app and so I went with that.
 Having said that I would like to get feedback on that and be challenged on this idea.

 If I had more time I would have liked to explore pulling the dirt locations out of the hoover class and into a room class.
 You could make an argument that the hoover doesn't need to know about the dirt locations and that a room class should hold that.
 I could also imagine a situation where one room is instantiated with multiple hoovers working on the same room.

+I generally wouldn't push the node_modules or coverage folder up to GitHub but in the instructions given it said to include all code not part of the program run.
+In the interest of transparency I've included any file that was created during the making of this app.

 If you have any questions or comments about this project I would love to hear any and all feedback!
 I'm curious to see how others would approach this problem and would enjoy listening to other developers thoughts regarding my own approach.